|

 and the file-id to match hardlink siblings.

-Furthermore it is not allowed to have the disk-id 0xffff-ffff, because the algorithms
+Furthermore it is not allowed to have the disk-id 0xFFFF-FFFF, because the algorithms

 use this as internal indicator of a FAT drive.